-In relation to both hackney carriage and private hire vehicles, the Council has an absolute discretion over granting the licence and will therefore ensure that both its enquiries and considerations are thorough and robust.
+In relation to both hackney carriage and private hire vehicles, the Council has an absolute discretion over granting the licence and private hire vehicles, the Council has an absolute discretion over granting the licence and private hire vehicles, the Council has an absolute considerations are thorough and robust.
 Much more is involved than simply looking at the vehicle itself and all considerations are equally applicable on applications to transfer a vehicle as on grant applications.